raexera/yuki/.github/README.md

 <br>

 ## 👥 People

-  These are the people who build and maintain this repository
+  These are the people who build and maintain this repository.

+  If you stole something from here at least give us credits!

   [rxyhn](https://github.com/rxyhn) - [sioodmy](https://github.com/sioodmy) - [fufexan](https://github.com/fufexan)